“Do you expect me to talk?”

 “I prefer to call it an "atomic device."
 It's small, but particularly dirty.”

-Pure gold, Connery's third outing as 007 is the fantasy that has everything - obsession, desire, action, sex, finely rendered characters, a scintillating script, a blistering musical score and that undeniable, inimitable style of a star who is clearly at the top of his game ... and having tremenous fun showing us that he is.
-Oh, and it's also got an Aston Martin DB5.
+Pure gold, Connery's third outing as 007 is the fantasy that has everything - obsession, desire, action, sex, finely rendered characters, a scintillating script, a blistering musical score and that undeniable, inimitable style of a star who is clearly at the top of his game ... and is having tremendous fun showing us that he is.
+Oh, and it's also got an Aston Martin DB5. .. with an ejector-seat.
 To give Goldfinger less than 10 out of 10 would be unthinkable.
 Without it, the modern action film, as we know it, possibly couldn't exist and Bond's most enduring elements certainly wouldn't.
-I think that OHMSS has a better story and, personally speaking, it has always been my favourite film of the pre-Craig era, but Goldfinger's Midus touch is unbreakable and the movie is cinematic royalty.
+I think that OHMSS has a better story and, personally speaking, it has always been my favourite film of the pre-Craig era, but Goldfinger's Midus Touch is downright unbreakable and the movie is justifiably regarded as cinematic royalty.